lerenn/asyncapi-codegen/README.md

 ![basic schema](assets/basic-schema.svg)

-Let's imagine a message broker centric architecture: you have the application that you are developing on the right and the potential client(s) on the left.
+Let's imagine a message broker centric architecture: you have the application that you are developing on the right and the potential user(s) on the left.

 Being a two directional communication, both of them can communicate to each other through the broker.
-They can even communicate with themselves, in case of multiple clients or application replication.
+They can even communicate with themselves, in case of multiple users or application replication.

 For more information about this, please refere to the [official AsyncAPI concepts](https://www.asyncapi.com/docs/concepts).